cortesi/modd/README.md

 # Leisurely start

-When modd is started, it looks for a file called *modd.conf* in the current directory.
+On startup, modd looks for a file called *modd.conf* in the current directory.
 This file has a simple but powerful syntax - one or more blocks of commands, each of which can be triggered on changes to files matching a set of file patterns.
 Commands have two flavors: **prep** commands that run and terminate (e.g. compiling, running test suites or running linters), and **daemon** commands that run and keep running (e.g databases or webservers).
-Daemons are sent a SIGHUP (by default) when their block is triggered, and will be restarted if they ever exit.
+Daemons are sent a SIGHUP (by default) when their block is triggered, and are restarted if they ever exit.

 Prep commands are run in order of occurrence.
 If any prep command exits with an error, execution of the current block is stopped immediately.
 If all prep